R-Akira/Cloud-Kitchen-Machine-Learning-Project/README.md

 # Cloud-Kitchen-Machine-Learning-Project
-A Machine Learning Project that Explores What Features Attracts Customers to Purchase
+A Machine Learning Project that Explores What Features Explains Customers Purchasing Behavior